zhunki/Superion/README.md

 ## Some harmless POCs

 Here we listed some harmless bugs we found using Superion, which is either fixed for a long time span or hard to be exploited.
+The following two POCs can crash older version of Safari browser and now fixed by the developer.

 ```
 function f(eval){
     eval(0x12345678);
     f(function(){});
 }
 f(function(){});

 ==27305==ERROR: AddressSanitizer: SEGV on unknown address 0x12345688 (pc 0xabc04b1f bp 0xbfb2b9d8 sp 0xbfb2b9a0 T0)
     #0 0xabc04b1e  (<unknown module>)

-AddressSanitizer can not provide additional info.
-SUMMARY: AddressSanitizer: SEGV ??:0 ??
-==27305==ABORTING
 ```

 ```